Dana Lewis, Principal Investigator (PI)

 Dr. Eric Hekler, PhD, is an Associate Professor in the Department of Family Medicine & Public Health in the University of California, San Diego.
 His research focuses on individualized and “precise” behavior change for fostering long-term health and well-being.

-John Harlow is a postdoctoral scholar in the MacArthur Foundation Research Network on Opening Governance at the Arizona State University School for the Future of Innovation in Society.
+John Harlow is the Emerson College Engagement Lab Smart Cities Research Specialist.
 He researches strategic intervention points for process innovation in governance.
-On this project, John will help design and facilitate engagements with stakeholders in healthcare innovation, and work on training materials for other patient communities to become patient researchers.
+On this project, John will help design and facilitate engagements with stakeholders in healthcare innovation, and work on visualizations of toolkits to support future collaborations between patients and their partners in legacy institutions.
+He is on Twitter @dynamicinaction.

 Sayali Phatak is a Doctoral Student and Research Associate at the School of Nutrition and Health Promotion at Arizona State University.
 Her work focuses on the design and development of personalized approaches for improving health and well-being; particularly, designing processes and tools to support strategies such as self-experimentation and self-tracking.